HiDeoo/Haku/README.md

   - Every to-do item can be marked as completed or cancelled.
   - Missed to-do items are highlighted.
   - Nested to-do items can be collapsed.

+Haku is still in development as I plan to add more features when I get the time.

 ## Architecture